-We primarily recognize revenue from subscriptions over the contract term on a ratable basis.
+Historically we primarily recognize revenue from subscriptions on a ratable basis over the contract term or on a usage basis for consumption-based arrangements.
 In addition, customers typically pay a usage-based runtime fee for production use of our C3 AI Software for specified levels of capacity.
 Customers who choose to run the software in our cloud environment pay the hosting costs charged by our cloud providers.
+We announced a new consumption-based pricing model, beginning with a pilot phase which includes unlimited developer access to the C3 AI Platform, one C3 AI Application and COE support services.
+After the pilot phase ends, the customer has an option to convert to a month-to-month contract for C3 AI Software with a minimum fee and overages charged if the customer utilizes greater than a specified number of vCPU or vGPU hours in a month.
+Customers have the option to commit to a one-year, two-year or three-year term.
 Our subscriptions also include our maintenance and support services.
-Additionally, we offer premium stand-ready support services through our C3 AI Center of Excellence, or COE, which are included as part of the subscription when purchased.
+Additionally, we offer premium stand-ready support services through our C3 AI COE which is included as part of the subscription when purchased.

 We also generate revenue from professional services, which primarily include implementation services, training and prioritized engineering services.
-Professional services revenue represented 18%, 14% and 14% for the fiscal years ended April 30, 2022, 2021 and 2020, respectively.
+Professional services revenue represented 14%, 18% and 14% for the fiscal years ended April 30, 2023, 2022 and 2021, respectively.
 Our professional services are provided both onsite and remotely, and can include training, application design, project management, system design, data modeling, data integration, application design, development support, data science, and application and C3 AI Software administration support.
 Professional services fees are based on the level of effort required to perform the specified tasks and the services are typically provided under a fixed-fee engagement with defined deliverables and a duration of less than 12 months.
-We recognize revenue from our professional services are performed.
+We recognize revenue from our professional services over the period of delivery as services are performed.

-We are growing rapidly, with total revenue of \$252.8 million for the fiscal year ended April 30, 2022, representing a 38% increase compared to the prior fiscal year.
-Our subscription revenue grew to \$206.9 million for the fiscal year ended April 30, 2022, representing a 31% increase compared to the prior fiscal year.
+Our total revenue grew to \$266.8 million for the fiscal year ended April 30, 2023, representing a 6% increase compared to the prior fiscal year.
+Our subscription revenue grew to \$230.4 million for the fiscal year ended April 30, 2023, representing a 11% increase compared to the prior fiscal year.